inertiajs/inertia/README.md

 | `component` | string | The name of the Inertia page component to load. `src` is ignored if this is set. |
 | `renderLayout` | boolean | Whether to render the layout.
 Defaults to `true` if `name` == `_top`. `false` otherwise. |

-#### Things to note

-* Props on the `<Frame>` component are being passed on to the Inertia page component.
-* When making a request from within a Frame, the `X-Inertia-Referer` header contains the URL of the frame.
-Use this instead of calling `redirect_back`, if you want to redirect the user back.